MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

     D. get-help get-process

 9. You are getting a process list, but want to view everything (properties, methods, objects) about the process objects.
-What command can you use to do this (enter the FULL command)? **Get-Process | Select-Object *?**
+What command can you use to do this (enter the FULL command)? **Get-Process | Get-Member**

+10. What do all wmi object names in powershell start with? **win32**

-10. You want to use gwmi, but don't know what gwmi objects are available... what command can be used to do this? note: gwmi is an abbreviation for Get-WmiObject.
+11. You want to use gwmi, but don't know what gwmi objects are available... what command can be used to do this? note: gwmi is an abbreviation for Get-WmiObject.
 Provide the answer as all letters applicable comma separated with no spaces.

     A. gwmi | gm